ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-03-11-exploring-the-saharan-dunes.md

 comments: true
 ---

 People usually imagine endless sand dunes when they think about the African desert.
-However, the Sahara is mainly rocky like the area where I slept on Wednesday after leaving [Zagora](({% post_url 2018-03-07-siesta-in-the-oasis %})).
+However, the Sahara is mainly rocky like the area where I slept on Wednesday after leaving [Zagora]({% post_url 2018-03-07-siesta-in-the-oasis %}).

 ![Rocky desert](/assets/images/IMG_1865.jpg)